Health News and Tips

 Rose Water Toner for Normal to Dry Skin

-• Mix 1 drop of Chamomile oil and 1 drop of Geranium oil in Rose Water.
-All three ingredients promote a healthy, beautiful, radiant and even skin tone5 6 10 14.
+• Mix 1 drop of chamomile oil and 1 drop of geranium oil into rose water.
+All three ingredients help promote healthy, beautiful, radiant, and even-toned skin5 6 10 14.

 • Store this toner in a spray bottle.

-• Shake it before applying and spray it on the face after cleansing your face and spread it evenly with a cotton ball.
+• Shake well before applying.
+After cleansing, spray it onto your face and spread evenly with a cotton ball.

 • Apply a gentle moisturizer while your skin is still damp to lock in the moisture.